-The PetSafe Solvit puppy crate is one of the most expensive you can buy but this is primarily due to the wicker design, which will compliment the majority of home decors. it is available for weight sizes from 25 LBS to 100LBS with lengths ranging from 24 to 42 inches with plenty of ventilation cut outs..
+The PetSafe Solvit puppy crate is one of the most expensive you can buy but this is primarily due to the wicker design, which will complement the majority of home decors. it is available for weight sizes from 25 LBS to 100LBS with lengths ranging from 24 to 42 inches with plenty of ventilation cutouts.

-Overall, it is a premium dog crate for a puppy and there are larger version of the crate for those wishing to upgrade when their dog becomes their full size.
-The unique wicker design will look great placed anywhere around your home but you will have to pay a premium because its not cheap.Check it Out
+Overall, it is a premium dog crate for a puppy and there is larger version of the crate for those wishing to upgrade when their dog becomes their full size.
+The unique wicker design will look great placed anywhere around your home but you will have to pay a premium because it’s not cheap.Check it Out

 Puppy Crates Buying Guide

 When you first get your puppy, one of the things you’ll be working on with them is housebreaking them.
 When you leave the house, you’ll need to put them in a crate, both for their own comfort and so that they don’t destroy your house.
 However, you’ll want to make sure you have the best possible crate for your dog so that they are comfortable and happy.